 There Are Different Schools Of Thought Regarding Addiction Psychology

 Psychologists and researchers have come up with many theories to explain addiction.
 Although some models of addiction differ from one another, most experts agree that addiction is incredibly complex.
 Because substance use affects so many aspects of your life, it should have a multifaceted approach.
-Young adult rehab programs should offer individualized treatment that addresses personal triggers and behavior cycles.
+Men’s rehab programs should offer individualized treatment that addresses personal triggers and behavior cycles.
 Other psychological disorders may need treatment alongside the substance use disorder.
-At Red Oak Recovery®, we offer co-occurring disorder treatment for young adults.
+At Red Oak Recovery®, we offer co-occurring disorder treatment for men.
 Our programs focus on the specific needs of each client.
 We combine adventure therapy with traditional psychotherapy to address a wide range of needs.
 Call us at 866-457-7590 to learn more about addiction psychology and how we can help you and your family.